b0bh00d/Newsroom/README.md

 Reporters are included; others can be created.

 Stories can be grouped into Series.
-A Series is a collection of related Stories (think: TeamCity builds).
+A Series is a collection of related Stories (e.g., TeamCity builders).
 Aside from being an organizing tool, Series maintain settings that will be applied to all Stories they are assigned.
-As of this writing, the Dashboard "compact" settings are now per-Series instead of global, meaning you can have Dashboards grouped by Series that are "compact" and others in other Series that are not.
+For example, as of this writing, the Dashboard "compact" settings are per-Series instead of global, meaning you can have Dashboards grouped by Series that are "compact" and others in other Series that are not.

 Reporters only know how to file a text report about some recent activity